 These bodies can be effectively reduced with the use of the trace mineral Selenium.
 Most people consider selenium to be a potent antioxidant, but there is a lot more to this mineral.
 The conversion of Thyroxine into its active form known as Triiodothyronine is facilitated by this mineral, making it essential for thyroid health.

-In clinical trials, supplementation of Selenium in patients with Hashimoto’s Thyroiditis resulted in a significant reduction in Thyroperoxidase (TPO) antibody levels.
+In clinical trials, supplementation of Selenium in patients with Hashimoto’s Thyroiditis resulted in a significant reduction in Thyroperoxidase (TPO) antibody levels (see study).
 Selenium can be found in brazil nuts, tuna, and eggs.

 The Selenium supplement I use with patients is This One.